Dotneteer/kliveide/docs/_posts/documents/2021-01-01-z80-instructions.md

 cp b
 ```

-The __SpectNetIDE__ compiler accepts the second group of ALU operations with using the explicit
+The __Klive__ compiler accepts the second group of ALU operations with using the explicit
 `A` operand, too:

 ```